 You can discover more about the news to list PrEP on the PBS and what this means for you in PrEP to be subsidised in Australia from April 1, 2018.

 There are several GPs in Perth and one in Fremantle prescribing PrEP.
 Although PrEP can be prescribed by any GP, some might not know about it.
 Community groups such as PrEP’D For Change and PAN (PrEPaccessNOW) provide interactive maps for you to locate a prescriber near you.

 Joining a study

-In Western Australia the most affordable and convenient way to access PrEP is through a clinical study.
-The PrEPIT-WA Study is due to begin enrolling later in 2017 with 2000 places available.
+In addition to PrEP now being available on the PBS, in Western Australia the most affordable and convenient way to access PrEP is through a clinical study.
+The PrEPIT-WA Study is still enrolling with a total of 2000 places available.

 - South Terrace Sexual Health Clinic, Fremantle – (08) 9431 2149

 - Royal Perth Sexual Health Clinic, Perth – (08) 9224 2178

 - M Clinic, Perth – (08) 9227 0734